Welcome to Spiralytics’ Ultimate SEO Resource! Use the jump links below to skip to a section.

 Released: April 2015

 Google brings mobile-friendly websites into the spotlight.
-Web pages that are optimized for mobile rank higher in SERPs, while those that deliver poor mobile performance get down-ranked.
+Optimized web pages for mobile rank higher in SERPs, while those that deliver poor mobile performance get down-ranked.
 The Mobile Friendly update affects the individual pages of a website.
-That means if you only have one mobile-friendly page, its rank could be improved but the rest of your pages may not.
+That means if you only have one mobile-friendly page, its rank could be improved, but the rest of your pages may not.

 • RankBrain